 Transport for Cape Town (TCT), the City’s transport authority, commenced with the construction of Houmoed Road in Masiphumelele in August last year.
 The project includes the intersection where the new Houmoed Road connects with Kommetjie Road.
 If all goes as planned, the project should be completed by October.

 TCT apologises for the inconvenience – some of the delays, however, such as the relocation of underground services and inclement weather, are beyond our control.
-It was foreseen that the resurfacing of the road would be completed by Tuesday August 2, and the contractor has also been instructed to investigate the stormwater infrastructure and to do the necessary repairs to prevent future flooding of the road.
+It is foreseen that the resurfacing of the road (should be completed) and the contractor has also been instructed to investigate the stormwater infrastruct-ure and to do the necessary repairs to prevent future flooding of the road.